tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 *   This change **only** applies to the TensorFlow **Python** frontend
     *   [TensorFlow.js](https://js.tensorflow.org/) is already "eager by default".
     *   [Switf4TensorFlow](https://github.com/tensorflow/swift) has [similar design goals](https://github.com/tensorflow/swift/blob/master/docs/DesignOverview.md#swift-for-tensorflow-design-overview), doing away with the define-then-run style of TensorFlow graphs.
     *   Most other language bindings ([Java](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/package-summary), [C++](https://www.tensorflow.org/api_guides/cc/guide), [Go](https://godoc.org/github.com/tensorflow/tensorflow/tensorflow/go), others) are mostly targeting deployment of defined models in applications.
 While an imperative style might help simplify model development and training in these languages, doing so is explicitly out of scope for TensorFlow 2.0.
 The notion of graphs and sessions will remain in them, as well as in the stable [C API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/c_api.h).
+In these APIs, the lifetime of program state (like variables) will continue to be tied to the lifetime of the `Session`.
 *   Users of **<code>Estimator</code>** will see no change
     *   Canned Estimators are black boxes that create and train models.
 Enabling eager execution will have no effect on their usage.
 This is true today.
     *   The <code>model_fn</code> of a regular (non-canned) <code>Estimator</code> will remain as a graph construction function.